robinst/taglib-ruby/README.md

 Usage
 -----

-Here's an example reading an ID3v2 tag:
+Here's an example for reading an ID3v2 tag:

     require 'taglib'